A McDonald’s blast from the past, just in time for the movie?

 - Elvis’s plane, named Lisa Marie.
 Took a picture of it, above the fence.
 It consumes an hour of so, but if Elvis had any part of your life or heard his music, you might as well see it.

 Beale Street visually has a lot of character.
 It is beautifully photogenic like distressed wood.
 It’s turned that into 2 blocks of BBQ and blues clubs.
-Counterclockwise from upper-left.
+Wrapping normally, from upper-left.

 - Beale St Entertainment block is located just blocks from Fedex Forum where Memphis Grizzlies play.